-But before you start obsessing about how to lose baby weight, it’s important to keep in mind that you’ve just completed the hardest and most intense athletic activity there is: childbirth!
+But before you start obsessing about how to lose baby weight, keep in mind you’ve just completed the hardest and most intense athletic activity there is: childbirth!

 It takes even the most hardcore momma-athlete a number of months before she begins feeling somewhat back to normal, physically.

 When Can I Start Losing Baby Weight?

-The American Congress of Obstetricians and Gynecologists says that for healthy pregnancies and uncomplicated vaginal births, moms can start gentle, low-intensity exercise soon after their babies are born, or whenever they feel ready.
+According to the American Congress of Obstetricians and Gynecologists, for healthy pregnancies and uncomplicated vaginal births, moms can start gentle, low-impact exercise soon after their babies are born — or whenever they feel ready.

-Ideally, this should come from a combination of diet and exercise.
+Ideally, this should come from a combination of postpartum exercise and healthy eating habits.
 A 2013 review of studies found that diet combined with exercise had a greater impact on weight loss after giving birth than diet alone.